Chiapa de Corzo, Chiapas: The Fiesta Grande de Enero

-Environment
+Geography

 The municipality consists of rolling hills which alternate with flat areas, mostly along rivers and streams.
 Most of the territory is in the Central Valley region but in the northwest, it transitions into the Central Highlands.
 The main rivers include the Grijalva, also called the Grande de Chiapa and the Santo Domingo.
 Streams include El Chiquito, Majular, Nandaburé and Nandalumí.
 The climate is hot and relatively humid with most rain falling from July to November.
 The annual average temperature in the city is 26C with an annual rainfall of 990mm.

 The natural vegetation of the area is lowland rainforest with pine-oak forests in the extreme north.
 However, much of these forests have been overexploited with the loss of wildlife.
 Wildlife includes river crocodiles, coral snakes, heloderma, iguanas, opossums and skunks.
 Part of the Sumidero Canyon National Park is in the municipality.
 The El Chorreadero is a state park located in the municipality centered on the waterfall of the same name.
 It has an area of 100 hectares with lowland rainforest and secondary vegetation.
 The Grijalva River extends twenty three km from the city to the Chicoasén Dam, formally known as the Ing.
 Manuel Moreno Torres, one of the largest in Latin America.
 Boats touring the canyon leave from the Cahuaré Docks.